Pairs of Clark Unitary Operators on the Bidisk and their Taylor Joint Spectra: Preliminaries

-\begin{thm}[\cite{BickelSolaII}, Theorem 4.2] Let $\phi=\frac{\tilde{p}}{p}$ be a bidegree $(n_1,n_2)$ RIF and let $\alpha \in \T$ be a generic value for $\phi$.
-Then the Clark embedding $J_{\alpha} \colon K_{\phi}\to L^2(\sigma_{\alpha})$ is unitary. \end{thm} Corollary \cite[Corollary 5.7]{BickelSolaII} shows that for all but possibly finitely many $\alpha$, the densities appearing in the right-hand side of Theorem \ref{theorem:RIFclarkmeas} are bounded functions on $\mathbb{T}$ which are non-zero Lebesgue almost everywhere.
+As a note, even though Theorem 4.2 is proved in \cite{BickelSolaII} for RIFs of the form $\frac{\tilde{p}}{p}$, the proof extends without issue to RIFs with an additional monomial factor.
+Corollary \cite[Corollary 5.7]{BickelSolaII} shows that for all but possibly finitely many $\alpha$, the densities appearing in the right-hand side of Theorem \ref{theorem:RIFclarkmeas} are bounded functions on $\mathbb{T}$ which are non-zero Lebesgue almost everywhere.
 This implies that $L^2(\sigma_{\alpha})$ is infinite-dimensional.
 Together with Theorem \ref{theorem:poltoratski}, this implies the following fact, which is in contrast to the case of a one-variable finite Blaschke product. \begin{cor} Let $\phi=\frac{\tilde{p}}{p}$ be a bidegree $(n_1,n_2)$ RIF with $n_1,n_2\geq 1$.
 Then $K_{\phi}$ is infinite-dimensional. \end{cor}